Tribulus spp.

 Status in the CKISS region

-- Puncturevine is classified as Regional EDRR on the CKISS Annual Priority List.
+- Puncturevine is currently classified as Prevent on the CKISS Annual Priority List.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.